 To support strong religious beliefs, you must still sustain unbelief in all the other systems of thought that contradict yours.
 For example, if you believe Mithra is God, you must have equal disbelief that Odin is a God.

-Let’s review some of the problems with believing in things that cannot be proven.
+Let’s review some problems with believing in things that have no proof.

 1) People hold stronger beliefs for things that are incorrect than for those that are provable.